 27. What are the tactics for implementing Respiratory Care Protocols?

-Select a planning team with diverse membership, conduct an audit to assess the occurrence of misallocation of therapy to justify departure from usual care, identify sources of resistance (e.g., physicians, nurses, administrators, RTs), design a protocol program that fits the individual hospital, develop a training program for RTs, and develop an evaluation and quality monitoring system.
+Select a planning team with a diverse membership, conduct an audit to assess the occurrence of misallocation of therapy to justify departure from usual care, identify sources of resistance (e.g., physicians, nurses, administrators, RTs), design a protocol program that fits the individual hospital, develop a training program for RTs, and develop an evaluation and quality monitoring system.

 28. What are the two levels of general practice credentialing in respiratory care?